Shub1427/Shub1427.github.io/pages/gfx-hal-initials/rust-cargo-basics.md

 ### Some basics on Lifetimes:

-Every reference in global context in `rust` has a lifetime of `static`, and by default we don't have to assign a specifc lifetime to variables or global function args etc. `static` lifetime defines that, that particular entity will live long enough, till the main process dies.
+Every reference in global context in `rust` has a lifetime of `static`, and by default we don't have to assign a specific lifetime to variables or global function args etc. `static` lifetime defines that, that particular entity will live long enough, till the main process dies.
 So, following: